-As the Interactive Touch Table presentation will be used in various locations overseas, we needed a foolproof solution that could easily to be updated remotely when on tour.
+As the Interactive Touch Table presentation will be used in various locations overseas, we needed a fool proof solution that could easily to be updated remotely when on tour.

-Buildmedia developed three varying secure ways to achieve this depending on the situation: by default the unit can be automatically updated unattended when connected to a wifi network however if there’s an issue that requires more human assistance, the Buildmedia team can access the touch table remotely and make changes to it from anywhere in the world.
+Buildmedia developed three varying secure ways to achieve this depending on the situation: by default the unit can be automatically updated unattended when connected to a Wi-Fi network however if there’s an issue that requires more human assistance, the Buildmedia team can access the touch table remotely and make changes to it from anywhere in the world.
 Additional to this it can also be updated conventionally via USB.

-Because the touch table will be displayed in public locations all around the world (it’s next stop is Frankfurt for The Worldwide Exhibition for Incentive Travel, Meetings and Events, IMEX), Buildmedia incorporated a number of security features into the interface to ensure that it can’t be tampered with or hacked.
+Because the touch table will be displayed in public locations all around the world (its next stop is Frankfurt for The Worldwide Exhibition for Incentive Travel, Meetings and Events, IMEX), Buildmedia incorporated a number of security features into the interface to ensure that it can’t be tampered with or hacked.
 This includes a robust, hidden system for shutting down the presentation; the operator needs to click on a hidden sequence of specific locations on the screen in a particular order to initiate a shut down.

 As well as designing a large touch table solution for taking to trade shows, NZICC also created a more portable version designed to also work on touch screen tablets that allows a more personal one on one experience.

-“NZICC allowed Buildmedia’s creative freedom to challenge and push what was technologically possible.
-The entire Buildmedia creative team had the opportunity to have their input which resulted in an exceptional final outcome.
+"NZICC allowed Buildmedia’s creative freedom to challenge and push what was technologically possible.
+The entire Buildmedia creative team had the opportunity to have their input which resulted in an exceptional outcome.
 Working collaboratively, Buildmedia’s team of specialists delivered an innovative interactive touch table presentation which is a showcase to the world.
-We are extremely proud to be part of project and to have produced such a revolutionary end result”, says Gareth Ross.
+We are extremely proud to be part of project and to have produced such are revolutionary result", says Gareth Ross.

 This one-of-a-kind presentation is the first stage of a much bigger presentation tool being developed by Buildmedia.

-We’re very excited to share details with you as they unfold, so watch this space!
+Were extremely excited to share details with you as they unfold, so watch this space!

-Cool thing of the week: Buildmedia’s interactive touch table presentation – Idealog – 21 Apr 2016
+Cool thing of the week: Buildmedias interactive touch table presentation - Idealog - 21 Apr 2016

-A peek (electronic) inside the new Convention Centre – NZ Herald – Anne Gibson – Apr 22, 2016
+A peek (electronic) inside the new Convention Centre -NZ Herald - Anne Gibson - Apr 22, 2016

 The big build: Inside Auckland's convention centre project - NZ Herald -Anne Gibson - Aug 14, 2016